 Sin City 2: A Dame To Kill For

 One of those “films you were going to see at the cinema before everyone gave it an underwhelming review", so you went to see another film instead.
 Now it’s reached the hallowed halls of Netflix, it’s fully deserving of your attention across a slow Sunday afternoon.
-Directors Frank Miller and Robert Rodriguez renew their directorial partnership, pointing their cameras at more of the same seedy, urban trauma, with Marv (Mickey Rourke), Nancy (Jessica Alba) and Johnny (Joseph Gordon-Levitt) among the returning cast members.
+Directors Frank Miller and Robert Rodriguez renew their directorial sponsored_longform, pointing their cameras at more of the same seedy, urban trauma, with Marv (Mickey Rourke), Nancy (Jessica Alba) and Johnny (Joseph Gordon-Levitt) among the returning cast members.
 No, it doesn’t have the same drive and lethal edge as the 2005 original, but it’s a refreshingly dark departure from the lycra and capes brigade of recent comic adaptations.

 Believe it or not, those chubby features belong to Jared Leto, the very same actor who bagged an Oscar for his role as an emaciated transgender AIDS sufferer in Dallas Buyer's Club.
 This, however, was the first of his major dramatic on-screen appearances, filling the cumbersome shoes of John Lennon’s murderer Mark David Chapman, who claimed The Catcher In The Rye made him do it – hence the film’s title.
 In the film we’re given an all-access pass to a day in the life of a seriously warped mind.
 Deeply disturbing, highly engrossing, worthy of a day on the sofa.